stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ## Overview

-We now have almost all the Vulkan functionality required to implement the proverbial rotating textured cube.
-The next step is to introduce perspective projection so that fragments that are more distant in the scene appear correctly foreshortened.
+In this chapter we will introduce _perspective projection_ so that fragments that are more distant in the scene appear correctly foreshortened.

-For this we will need:

-- a builder for a cube model.

-- a rotation animation.

-- a matrix class.
+We will implement a _matrix_ which is central to 3D graphics.
+Of course we could utilise a third-party library but the point of this project is to build from first principles.

+We will require the following new components:

+* The _matrix_ class.

-- the perspective projection matrix.
+* A perspective projection matrix.

-- uniform buffers to pass the matrix to the shader.
+* A _uniform buffer_ to pass the matrix to the shader.

+We will then build a _model_ for a textured cube and apply a rotation animation requiring:

+* A builder for a general model.

+* A specific model builder for a cube.

+* A rotation matrix.

 ---